George A. Spadoro: Legal career

 Spadoro began his legal career as an associate with a well known and top ranking Wall Street Law Firm, Sullivan & Cromwell.
 He also spent several years as Assistant General Counsel for a large telecommunications company called Teleprompter Corporation.

 Later, Spadoro became a senior partner in the law firm Spadoro & Hilson in Woodbridge Township, NJ and was well known and recognized in the Edison community as a leader and citizen activist.

 On January 1, 2008, Spadoro joined as Senior Member of CSG Law where he counsels senior executives in financing, commercial litigation and strategic planning.
 His primary areas of practice includes general corporate, commercial and business matters, family-business law, financial matters and mergers and acquisitions.
 He works with accountants and other tax experts to advise U.S. clients on their domestic legal structures.
 Spadoro also advises on international matters and has experience negotiating cross-border transactions.

 Current life

 In addition to maintaining a full-time legal practice, Spadoro now provides expert television commentary on legal matters as well as current state and national political issues through multiple media outlets.

-His wife is the Founder and CEO of Future Care Inc. His son, Michael Spadoro, works as a Political Director for U.S. Rep. Bonnie Watson Coleman and was featured in the Insider NJ 2018 Insider 100: Millennials.
-His Daughter, Katie Spadoro, is currently the President and Founder of CYB Human Resources LLC, a human resource management service company and CYBHR, an online HR company.
+His wife is the Founder and CEO of Future Care Inc. His Daughter, Katie Spadoro, is currently the President and Founder of CYB Human Resources LLC, a human resource management service company and CYBHR, an online HR company.
 His Daughter, Jasmine Spadoro, is a staff member at Pace University, a private University located in downtown Manhattan.